 - If the total is lower than 30 GB, please remove some files from the drive to increase the amount of free space to a minimum of 30 GB.

-Above are some ways to fix the blank screen problem when opening the Lumion software on your computer.
+Above are some ways to fix a blank screen problem when opening the Lumion software on your computer.
 Hope they are useful for you!

 Proud to be a GPU-accelerated cloud rendering service provider recommended by Lumion, iRender provides access to powerful PCs with CPUs and GPUs that meet all of Lumion’s ‘High-End‘ requirements.
 Currently, our server 3A with 1GPU RTX3090 is the most suitable package for users.
 Its configuration completely matches the all requirements of CPU, RAM and GPU for Lumion.
 Below is the detailed configuration of server 3A.